Resources » PDF Basics » How to Edit a PDF Online

 • How do you edit or add text to a PDF for free?

-If you’ve received a PDF, however, you probably know that it’s not easy to add text to it while still preserving the original format.
-This is especially annoying if you need to sign a PDF or make changes to the PDF.
-On top of this, your document editor of choice may prompt you to convert the PDF to an “editable document” that ruins the formatting settings.
+If you’ve received a PDF, however, you probably know that it’s not easy to add text to it while preserving the original format.
+This is especially annoying if you need to sign a PDF or make changes to text or images.
+Additionally, your document editor of choice may prompt you to convert the PDF to an “editable document” that ruins the formatting settings.

 Fortunately, PDF.live provides a PDF editing service with no special software required, entirely online.